JuliaDocs/Documenter.jl/docs/src/man/syntax.md

 # Syntax

-This section of the manual summarises the special syntax used by Lapidary.
+This section of the manual summarises the special syntax used by Documenter.

 ## `{ref}`

-Used in markdown links as the url to tell Lapidary to generate a cross-reference automatically.
+Used in markdown links as the url to tell Documenter to generate a cross-reference automatically.
 The text part of the link can be either a docstring or header name.

     [Foo]({ref})   # Link to the section called "Foo".